Corporate Governance Statement

 Given the size of the Board, the Directors have determined that it is neither, efficient, or viable to have a majority of independent directors forming the Committee.
 Nor does the Board believe that any advantage would be achieved at this juncture taking into account the size of the Company and the Board to have a separately constituted Remuneration Committee to carry out this function.

 ASX Listing Rules and the Constitution require that the maximum aggregate amount of remuneration to be allocated among the non-executive Directors be approved by the shareholders in general meeting.
 In proposing the maximum amount of consideration by shareholders, and in determining the allocation, the Board, as a whole, take into account the time demands made on Directors, and such factors as fees paid to non-executive Directors in comparable Australian companies.
-The remuneration and benefits of Directors and Senior Management are disclosed in the Annual Report in the section entitled ‘Directors Report’.
+The remuneration and benefits of Directors and Senior Management are disclosed in the Annual Report in the section entitled ‘Directors Report’

 (ASX Recommendation 8.2)